 d.
 Will any structures be demolished?
-If so, what? [help] No. e.
-What is the current zoning classification of the site? [help] The Canal Right-of-way is zoned Urban Growth Area.
-The properties adjacent are zoned Rural Lands 5, Urban Growth Area and Residential Single Family. f.
-What is the current comprehensive plan designation of the site? [help] The Canal Right-of-way is designated Urban Growth Boundary.
-The properties adjacent are designated Rural Lands 5, Urban Growth Area and Low Density Residential. g.
-If applicable, what is the current shoreline master program designation of the site? [help] Not applicable.

-h.
+If so, what? [help] Existing concrete inverted siphons located at the Main Canal mile post 11.0 and 12.0 will be removed as a part of this project. e.
+What is the current zoning classification of the site? [help] The site is zoned GMA AG matching the surrounding land zoning.

+f.
+What is the current comprehensive plan designation of the site? [help] The site is designated GMA AG matching the surrounding land.

+g.
+If applicable, what is the current shoreline master program designation of the site? [help] Not applicable h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] Parts of the site have been classified as a geologically hazardous area by Benton County. i.
-Approximately how many people would reside or work in the completed project? [help] None.

-j.
-Approximately how many people would the completed project displace? [help] None.

-k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] None proposed.

-L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] The proposed project will consist of maintaining and upgrading existing irrigation facilities and will be compatible with existing and projected land uses and plans. m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: None.
+If so, specify. [help] A portion of the site may be within the Geologically Hazardous Areas classified by Benton County for Combined Erosion Hazard & Steep Slope 15%. i.
+Approximately how many people would reside or work in the completed project? [help] None j.
+Approximately how many people would the completed project displace? [help] None k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help] None proposed L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] The proposed project will consist of replacing existing inverted siphons with open canals and will be compatible with existing and projected land uses and plans. m.
+Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: None 9.
+Housing a.

-9. Housing

-a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. [help]
+Indicate whether high, middle, or low-income housing. [help] None b.

-None.

-b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. [help] None.

-c.
-Proposed measures to reduce or control housing impacts, if any: [help] None.

-10. Aesthetics

-a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help]
+Indicate whether high, middle, or low-income housing. [help]] None c.
+Proposed measures to reduce or control housing impacts, if any: [help] None None 10.
+Aesthetics a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] A new canal embankment will be installed where the siphon was located.
+The canal embankment will be approximately 5-6 feet taller than the adjacent existing embankment.
+Any structures will be located within the reconstructed canal section. b.

-No structures are proposed.

-b.
 What views in the immediate vicinity would be altered or obstructed? [help] None.

-c.
-Proposed measures to reduce or control aesthetic impacts, if any: [help] Not applicable.

-11. Light and glare a.
+There is no development directly uphill of the canal at these locations. c.
+Proposed measures to reduce or control aesthetic impacts, if any: [help] Not applicable 11.
+Light and glare a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur? [help] Some light may be produced by lighting provided if work at dawn/dusk is required to complete the project.
 Some glare from the windows/mirrors on the equipment may be present during the daytime hours. b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help] No. c.
-What existing off-site sources of light or glare may affect your proposal? [help] None.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] No c.
+What existing off-site sources of light or glare may affect your proposal? [help] None d.

-d.
 Proposed measures to reduce or control light and glare impacts, if any: [help] None proposed.